rpsjr/maintainer-tools/Migration-to-version-16.0.md

   $ git push $user_org 16.0-mig-$module --set-upstream
   ```
 * Follow the link on the command line or check in https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork how to create the pull request.
-* For being easily searchable and avoid to duplicate efforts, please name the pull request following this pattern: `[16.0][MIG] <module>: Migration to 16.0`.
+* For being easily searchable and avoiding to duplicate efforts, please name the pull request following this pattern: `[16.0][MIG] <module>: Migration to 16.0`.

 **Troubleshooting**